 It’s also the case that sometimes the inexperienced user will poke around on other partitions and perhaps delete files without actually knowing what they’re for.
 One of the favorites is created backups from the Windows Vista and 7 backup function for example, which would obviously go on another partition or drive and an ordinary user might not realize what it is.

-Hiding a chosen partition by removing the drive from it completely or simply hiding the drive letter from Windows Explorer but still making it accessible is easy to do and there is a variety of different ways to achieve it.
-Here’s a selection of 7 different ways to hide drive letters or partitions.
+Hiding a chosen partition by removing the drive letter from it completely or simply hiding the drive letter from Windows Explorer but still making it accessible is easy to do and there is a variety of different ways to achieve it.
+Here’s a selection of 8 different ways to hide drive letters or partitions.

 1. Drive Manager

-3. NoDrives Manager
+2. NoDrives Manager

-The password option when set will ask for a password when you run the NoDrives Manager program which is enough to stop the average user running it and enabling the drives again.
-More advanced users won’t have too much trouble bypassing it though as the password is simply stored as a value in the registry.
+The program is pretty simple to operate, just check the relevant boxes for any drives you wish to hide.
+Uncheck an already checked box to unhide a currently hidden drive.
+Then press Save Changes.
+The password option asks for a password when you run the NoDrives Manager program which is enough to deter average users from enabling the drives again.
+Advanced users won’t have too much trouble bypassing it though as the password is simply stored as a value in the registry.

-Once you have logged off and come back into Windows, the drive letter will be gone from My Computer and Explorer but still accessible from the address bar, Command Prompt or the Run dialog etc.
+Once you have logged off and come back into Windows, the drive letter will be gone from My Computer and Explorer but still accessible from the address bar, Command Prompt, or the Run dialog, etc.

 Note: Some other websites list editing the registry manually as an option for hiding drive letters.
 It involves adding drive letter code numbers together to add into the registry.
 In fact, it’s exactly the same as this tool but NoDrives Manager takes the hassle out of editing the registry, which could result in issues if you enter the wrong numbers.
 Editing the registry yourself is still viable, but this will do it easier and more safely.